theroyalwedesign/interfacevision.github.com/technology.md

 * [Locators](http://blog.interfacevision.com/technology/locators/) - Explains how locators are used to find information within CCM.

 #### How Do We Initialize A System?
-Constructors are a type of method which means we don't use them (Every class still has one implicit constructor which is called during run-time.
-We just don't use constructors to initialize the properties of an instance).
-In a way this makes sense.
-Users drag and drop, within the development environment, a system to create a new instance.
+Since Interface Vision is a [visual programming language](http://en.wikipedia.org/wiki/Visual_programming_language), users drag and drop a system/class to create instances.
+Usually, a user will attach a new instance to a property of an existing instance.

-We store and load all of these "hooked up" instances in a configuration file using [serialization](http://en.wikipedia.org/wiki/Serialization).
+We store and load all of these attached instances in a configuration file using [serialization](http://en.wikipedia.org/wiki/Serialization).
 An example of just such a configuration is shown in [Source-1.5](#id-s1-5)

-It is possible to code the initialization as shown in [Source-1.3](#id-s1-3).
+However, it is possible to code the configuration as shown in [Source-1.3](#id-s1-3).

-### Example Configuration Internal Information
+### An Example Configuration Using Internal Information
+Let’s say we want to add two numbers (longs, integers, floats, etc.).
+Addition takes a left operand and a right operand.
+Traditionally, add is defined as a function (or a method) as follows:

+    long add ( long opLeft, long opRight ) {
+      return opLeft + opRight;
+    }

+    int add ( int opLeft, int opRight ) {
+      return opLeft + opRight;
+    }

+    float add ( float opLeft, float opRight ) {
+      return opLeft + opRight;
+    }

+However, in SIP, you aren't allowed to use parameters.
+Instead we use properties.

-Let’s say we want to add two integers.
-We create an Add class (system) with two properties as shown [(2)](#id-2):
+We create an Add system (class) with properties as shown [(2)](#id-2):

     public interface IItem {
     	long withLong { get; set; }